Athletics beat Rangers for sixth straight win

-Khris Davis drove in two runs with two singles -- just his fourth and fifth hits of the season -- as the Oakland Athletics opened an early lead and held on to complete a three-game sweep of the visiting Texas Rangers with a 6-4 victory on Thursday afternoon.
+Khris Davis went 2-for-3 with two RBIs -- just his fourth and fifth hits of the season -- as the Oakland Athletics opened an early lead and held on to complete a three-game sweep of the visiting Texas Rangers with a 6-4 victory on Thursday afternoon.

 T.J.
 McFarland, Yusmeiro Petit and Liam Hendriks scattered five hits to throw